Discover

 Index Pattern Configuration

-Before you can explore data in Discovery, you must configure an index pattern.
+Before you can explore data in Discover, you must configure an index pattern.

 First Time Setup

 If you log in to Energy Logserver for the first time, you must specify the Index to be searched.
-We have the option of entering the name of your index, indicating a specific index from a given day, or using the asterisk (*) to indicate all of them matching a specific index pattern.
+You can enter the name of your index, indicate a specific index from a given day, or use the asterisk (*) to match all indexes matching a specific index pattern.

 After logging in to the application click the button “Set up index pattern” to add a new index pattern: